 Someone smokes there.
 A little red dot gleams lazily just above the handrail.

 „There they are…“ A male voice whispers to himself.
 “Showtime.”
 A bush winks into the field of view.
 A shadow moves in front of the ember.
 Suddenly the cameraman shrinks behind the bush.

 The camcorder glows, showing the facade of the abandoned house.
 The cameraman stands in front of the porch.

 „Finally!”
 Steve Garner bellows. ”You’re late!
 What took you so long?“ He moves from the further end of the ill-kept porch. „I said seven pm.
 Not eight thirty!
 Not fucking nine!“ He is getting more and more visible with every step.

 A hand stretches into the lower left corner of the screen, holding two white plastic bags.
-Steve takes both of them and turns to the other man, handing him one. „Hey Vince!“ With a thumb Steve pushes Vincent’s baseball cap up his forehead, revealing his dark hairline.
-“Don’t just sit round, look alive.
+Steve takes both of them and turns to the other man, handing him one. „Hey, Vince!“ With a thumb Steve pushes Vincent’s baseball cap up his forehead, revealing his dark hairline.
+“Don’t just sit around, look alive.
 Can you take that off?”
 Vincent’s jaw muscles start working under his skin.

 Locking eyes with the camera he growls, „Keep that outta my face!“ He does a death stare into the lens, then pulls his cap deeper.

 „Cut it out.
 Let’s eat,“ Steve puts his palm over the lens.

 „Hi!
 My name is Steve Garner.
 Welcome to Haunted Hunter.“ He flashes full teeth straight into the cam.
 That hideous smile makes the cameraman cringe a tiny bit.
 The Ladykiller shudders in the frame.